storesafe/cordova-sqlite-storage/README.md

 - The pre-populated database file is ignored if the database file with the same name already exists in your database file location.

 **TIP:** If you don't see the data from the pre-populated database file, completely remove your app and try it again!

+**Alternative:** You can also use [an-rahulpandey / cordova-plugin-dbcopy](https://github.com/an-rahulpandey/cordova-plugin-dbcopy) toinstall your pre-populated database

 ### Android sqlite implementation